 Current Funding Opportunities

-For the past 8 years, we have partnered with the 1772 Foundation to provide Historic Preservation Grants for private, non-profit organizations.
-In prior years, our grant programs have been supported by the State Historic Preservation Office and the Community Investment Act.
+For the past 9 years, we have partnered with the 1772 Foundation to provide Historic Preservation Grants for private, non-profit organizations.
+Our grant programs have been supported by the State Historic Preservation Office and the Community Investment Act.

 There are currently two active grant programs, for different property types and with different application deadlines:

 - 1:1 matching grants of up to $15,000 will be made available for historic preservation projects for private, non-profit organizations.
-The next funding round will be announced in June 2019.
+The next funding round will be announced in September of 2019.

 - 1:1 matching grants of up to $15,000 will be made available for historic religious properties that are listed on the State Register of Historic Places.
-The pre-application period closed on April 1, 2019 and the next round will be announced in June 2019.
+The next funding round will be announced in September of 2019.

 Recent mini-grants were used to help with structural assessments, appraisals, and legal fees in Hamden, Hebron, Lisbon, Mansfield, New Haven, New London, Sharon, Stamford, and Willington.